Zlorthishen/Really_Dark_Skies/README.md

  - Invasive alien species prowl the wilderness, some hostile some are not.
  - If you survive long enough, you may even see the Xenoid's emissaries to humanity.

- -WIP Map: "Peach Trees" Arcology by Zenture Industries® -WIP Map: The Alien Hive Structure
+ - WIP Map: "Peach Trees" Arcology by Zenture Industries®
+ - WIP Map: The Alien Hive Structure
- -WIP Map: The Xenoid Fortress
+ - WIP Map: The Xenoid Fortress

 # Meta